Oziomajnr/Ozioma-Personal-Website/blog/_posts/2017-11-01-paystack-payment-flow-with-java---part-1--initializing-transactions.markdown

 date:	2017-11-01
 ---

-b'\n\n\n\nI recently had to implement Paystack payment into a java web application and I was impressed with the payment flow and how easy it was to implement.
+I recently had to implement Paystack payment into a java web application and I was impressed with the payment flow and how easy it was to implement.
 One part I liked so much is that you do not have to send a request after initiating payment to verify if the payment was successful instead they send you a request to verify a transaction or to notify you of its failure.

 Today, I would demonstrate how to initialize a paystack transaction, and generate a payment url.